Introduction: Towards a Systematic Approach to Performance Analysis

 Additional Metrics for a Quick Overview

 Next to the standard POP metrics, both the POPAdvisor and cube_pop_metrics tools provide more information for a fast overview of an application's performance.
-These additional metrics allow you to immediately pinpoint potential bottlenecks.
+These additional metrics allow you to immediately pinpoint potential performance issues.

-- I/O Metrics: When I/O is measured, the tools provide information on I/O efficiency and the time spent on different types of I/O, such as Posix I/O and MPI I/O.
+- File I/O Metrics: When I/O is measured, the tools provide information on I/O efficiency and the time spent on different types of file I/O, such as POSIX I/O and MPI I/O.

 - Additional Metrics: This section delivers a set of metrics that provide a deeper look into resource usage.
-These include data on stalled resources, CPU cycles, number of instructions, and the time spent in user code on both the CPU and GPU.
-These metrics are avialable is the measurement has been done with enabled PAPI library
+These include data on cycles stalled for resources, CPU cycles, number of instructions, and the time spent in user code on both the CPU and GPU.
+These metrics are available only if included in the measurement.

-- FOA Quality Control Metrics: These metrics offer statistics on wall-clock time across the machine.
-This helps you judge how consistent the execution was across different nodes where MPI ranks were running, providing a sanity check on the measurement itself.
+- FOA Quality Control Metrics: These offer statistics on wall-clock time across the machine.
+This helps you judge how consistent the execution was across different compute nodes where MPI processes were running, providing a sanity check on the measurement itself.

 These metrics enable a quick assessment of an application's overall performance, allowing you to quickly identify areas that require further investigation.